Colette Guillaumin: Biography

 By the end of the 1960s, Guillaumin was already interested in feminism.
 In 1972, analogies between the notions of race and sex were found in L'idéologie raciste.
 Guillaumin was part of the group of feminists who had been working on the issue for many years.
 As part of this, herself and others founded the journal Questions féministes in 1977 (although she was not on the editorial board that inaugurated the journal), which was the source and publication organ of materialist feminism.
 During this time, she worked with Christine Delphy, Monique Wittig, Nicole-Claude Mathieu, Paola Tabet, Monique Plaza and Emmanuèle de Lesseps.
 In 1978, she published Pratique du pouvoir et idée de nature (in two parts), which theorized the appropriation of women through material social relations and naturalist ideology.
 She draws parallels between racism and sexism, and gives the name "sexing" to the appropriation of one gender class by another.
 In this field, Guillaumin wrote several texts for the Mouvement contre le racisme et pour l'amitié entre les peuples (MRAP) and was involved in feminist groups following on from the May 1968 civil unrest.

 In 1992, Sexe, Race et Pratique du pouvoir (Sex, Race and the Practice of Power) was published, which included articles published in the journals Sociologie et sociétés (University of Montreal) and Le Genre humain, which Guillaumin co-founded in 1981.
 She also wrote in the journal Sexe et race (University of Paris).
 The term "sexage" that she created was taken up by Michèle Causse, Danielle Juteau and Nicole Laurin, as well as by Jules Falquet.

 She died on 10 May 2017 in Lyon.

 Theoretical contributions

 Racisé

 In her book L'idéologie raciste, genèse et langage actuel, Guillaumin was the first person to introduce the term Racisé, in order to describe the cultural and social processes likely to assign a person to a minority group according to what majority groups perceive of them (skin color, religion, sexuality, ...), regardless of what that person actually is.
 Discrimination often results from this assignment to a minority group.

 When we retrace Guillaumin's steps, while she was studying psychology and ethnography at the Sorbonne in the 1950s, we understand her approach better.
 A few years after studying at the Sorbonne, she met Nicole-Claude Mathieu and Noelle Bisseret and contributed with them to the collective work entitled: La femme dans sa société.
 Son image dans différents milieux sociaux.
 It was also at this time that she became interested in race and racism and published on these subjects.
-Whilst racism was not discussed often in France at that time of writing her thesis, Guillaumin managed to surround herself with American intellectuals (such as Franz Boas and Ruth Benedict), as well as anti-colonial and anti-racist authors (such as Aimé Césaire and Malcolm X) who influenced her thinking.